o-ran-sc/nonrtric-plt-ranpm/pmproducer/docs/overview.rst

 Sent Kafka headers
 ==================

-For each filtered result sent to a Kafka topic, there will the following proerties in the Kafa header:
+For each filtered result sent to a Kafka topic, there will the following properties in the Kafka header:

-* type-id, this propery is used to indicate the ID of the information type.
+* type-id, this property is used to indicate the ID of the information type.
 The value is a string.
-* gzip, if this property exists the object is gzipped (otherwise not).
+* gzip, if this property exists the object is gzip'ed (otherwise not).
 The property has no value.
-* source-name, the name of the source traffical element for the measurements.
+* source-name, the name of the source RAN traffic-handling element from which the measurements will originate.

 ******************
 Configuration File
 ******************

-The configuration file defines Kafka topics that should be listened to and registered as subscribeable information types.
+The configuration file defines Kafka topics that should be listened to and registered as information types which can be subscribed to.
 There is an example configuration file in config/application_configuration.json

 Each entry will be registered as a subscribe information type in ICS.
 The following attributes can be used in each entry: